Equitable Distribution in Virginia

 The Presumption Of Marital Debt

 Virginia law treats debts much the same as property for purposes of equitable distribution.
 Marital debts are included in the overall “marital estate” to be divided, while each party will be responsible for their own separate debts.
-Under Virginia Code § 20-107.3 as it was amended in July 2011, all debt incurred by either party after the date of marriage and before the date of separation is presumed to be marital—regardless of whether the debt is in the names of both parties, or only in the name of one party.
+Under Virginia Code § 20-107.3, all debt incurred by either party after the date of marriage and before the date of separation is presumed to be marital—regardless of whether the debt is in the names of both parties, or only in the name of one party.
 However, if one party can prove that a debt was incurred, in whole or in part, for a “nonmarital purpose,” the court may designate that debt as the separate property of the party who incurred it.

 Example: During the marriage and prior to the final separation of the parties, Husband runs up $10,000 on a Macy’s charge card in his name alone.
 Under Virginia law, that entire debt is presumed to be marital, meaning it will be included in the marital estate for purposes of equitable distribution.
 However, if Wife can prove that Husband charged the $10,000 not for the benefit of the home, but on gifts for his mistress, then the court will classify the entire debt as Husband’s separate property—meaning Wife will not have to contribute a penny toward its repayment.